 The following table lists municipal and regional plans that are focused on or include elements of digital equity.
-These plans, which have informed the preparation of this Plan, include:
+DTI's work is rooted in collaboration and the existing work of key stakeholders within digital equity will be important resources as the digital equity plan is implemented.
+These plans, which have also informed the preparation of this Plan, include: